Effect of Ir growth pressure on the domain wall dynamics in Ta/Pt/Co/Ir/Ta stacks: Conclusions

 \section{Conclusions}

-Summarizing, in this work it was possible to characterize the static and DC/AC dynamic properties of DWs in perpendicularly magnetized Ta/Pt/Co/Ir ultrathin films as a function of the Ir layer growth pressure.
+Summarizing, we have characterized the static and DC/AC dynamic properties of DWs in perpendicularly magnetized Ta/Pt/Co/Ir ultrathin films as a function of the Ir layer growth pressure.
 We find that the saturation magnetization, the effective anisotropy constant and the domain wall surface tension increase monotonically with the growing pressure of the Ir layer and saturate at a threshold pressure.
 In sharp contrast the Dzyaloshinskii-Moriya field and the strength of the disorder remain almost constant across the same pressure range.